Data protection declaration and consent for the processing of proof of identity

 Credit checks

 In the case of a purchase on invoice or any other method of payment for which we provide advance payment, we may carry out a credit check (scoring).
-For this purpose, we transmit your entered data (e.g., name, address, age, or bank details) to a credit agency.
-Based on this data, the probability of a payment default is determined.
+For this purpose, we transmit your entered data (e.g. name, address, age, or bank details) to a credit agency.
+The probability of a payment default is determined based on this data.
 In the event of an excessive risk of nonpayment, we may refuse the payment method in question.

 Payment services